Football / Soccer at the Olympics

 - In 1920, Czechoslovakia abandoned the final Olympic football match against Belgium after 40 minutes with the Belgium leading 2–0.
 Czechoslovakia were disqualified, and a mini-tournament to figure out the other medalists was held, with Spain beating the Netherlands for second place 3–1.

 - The 1932 Games was not supposed to include football as part of the program, due to the low popularity of football in the United States.
 The world governing body for Football (FIFA) and the IOC also disagreed over the status of amateur players, and so football was dropped from the Games.
-This led to FIFA organising their own World Cup, which was first held in 1930.
+This led to FIFA organizing their own World Cup, which was first held in 1930.

-- The highest goalscorer in an Olympic football tournament was Hungarian Ferenc Bene, who scored 12 goals in Tokyo 1964.
+- The highest goal scorer in an Olympic football tournament was Hungarian Ferenc Bene, who scored 12 goals in Tokyo 1964.
 This beat the record by Sophus Nielsen, who scored 11 goals for Denmark in 1908 (including 10 goals in their 17-1 match against France).

 - In 1972, the third place match between the Soviet Union and East Germany was a 2–2 tie after extra time had expired.
 Both teams were awarded bronze medals.